sasindipeiris/Paper_Implementation_from_Scratch/EfficientNet/README.md

 * Each of the 64 filters is of shape `3×3×3`
 * Total multiply-add operations: `C_out × C_in × k × k`

-Pros:

-* Powerful, captures both spatial and cross-channel relationships
+Pros: Powerful, captures both spatial and cross-channel relationships

-Cons:

-* Computationally expensive and memory-heavy
+Cons: Computationally expensive and memory-heavy

- 2. **Depthwise Convolution**

-Depthwise convolution is part of **depthwise separable convolution**, used in lightweight models like MobileNet.
+ 2. **Depthwise Convolution** - Depthwise convolution is part of **depthwise separable convolution**, used in lightweight models like MobileNet.

-How It Works:
+*How It Works*:

 * Each **input channel is convolved separately** using its own 2D filter
 * Does **not mix** information between channels — only spatial filtering